Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: -Harish-Chandra Series Φ-Harish-Chandra Series

-\begin{assump} We exclude from consideration any generic group $\bbb{G}$ with a generic subgroup of the \dfemph{Suzuki} type ${}^2C_2$ or the \dfemph{Ree} types ${}^2G_2, {}^2F_4$.
-(The letter and subscript indicate the root datum, while the superscript is the minimal order among elements of the coset datum.) \end{assump}
+\begin{rem} Our definitions exclude any generic group $\bbb{G}$ with a generic subgroup of the \dfemph{Suzuki} type ${}^2C_2$ or the \dfemph{Ree} types ${}^2G_2, {}^2F_4$.
+Here, the letter and subscript indicate the root datum, while the superscript is the minimal order among elements of the coset datum. \end{rem}